Waiting until year-end 2022 to use your gift tax exclusion is not simply unnecessary; it may be less efficient.

 It is also important to note that making annual exclusion gifts is most advantageous for individuals and married couples who expect to have a taxable estate for federal or state estate tax purposes.
 With the passage of the Tax Cuts and Jobs Act, this pool shrank considerably – at least temporarily – as the federal lifetime gift tax exemption amount more than doubled.
 That said, the current higher exclusion amount (in 2022, $12.06 million per individual and $24.12 million per couple) will sunset on December 31, 2025 and could be lowered beforehand depending on changes in tax policy.

 Potential Advantages of Early Retirement and College Savings Plan Contributions

 Annual gifts are not the only planning that might make sense early in the year.
 You may also benefit by funding your retirement accounts and any college savings plans early in the year, every year.
 However, consult with your trusted tax and financial advisors first, as each individual’s and family’s financial and tax circumstances are unique.

 Other Tax Planning Opportunities

 While some planning techniques make sense earlier in the year and others later, mitigating your tax burden and optimally transferring wealth have no “season.”
-For additional tax planning ideas in the context of the current macro landscape, read Northern Trust’s 2019 Year-End Tax and Wealth Transfer Planning and 2020 Wealth Planning Outlook
+For additional tax planning ideas in the context of the current macro landscape, read our 2020 Year-End Tax Planning Checklist.

 Financial Education Opportunities for Your Children

 In addition to maximizing the benefits of their financial gifts, many parents and grandparents also wish to equip their children to manage them responsibly.
-Financial education is one of the best ways to acheive this goal.
+Financial education is one of the best ways to achieve this goal.
 To help, talk to your advisors about where to find age-appropriate resources, and learn more about Northern Trust’s Essentials financial literacy curriculum designed for young adults.